techmoves/hellow-microverse2/README.md

 ### Setup

-- Clone this repository to your desired folder https://github.com/techmoves/hellow-microverse2.g
 - Clone this repository to your desired folder  https://github.com/techmoves/hellow-microverse2.git
 - Run the command npm install to install necessary dependencies contained in the package.json file

 ### Install